AngelTerrones/Mirfak/README.md

 - `README.md`: This file.
 - `hardware`: CPU source files written in Verilog.
 - `documentation`: LaTeX source files for the CPU manual (TODO).
-- `software`: Support libraries for the CPU, in C.
 - `tests`: Test environment for the CPU.
     - `benchmarks`: Basic benchmarks written in C. Taken from [riscv-tests](http://riscv.org/software-tools/riscv-tests/) (git rev b747a10).
-    - `extra-tests`: Tests for the support libraries, and external interrupts.
     - `riscv-tests`: Basic instruction-level tests.
 Taken from [riscv-tests](http://riscv.org/software-tools/riscv-tests/) (git rev b747a10).